jee-r/docker-deluge/README.md

 # How to use these images

-These images are built with `qbittorrent-nox` (no X server), a version of qBittorrent with the GUI disabled that is controlled via its built-in web UI.

 The images do not require any external Docker networks, volumes, environment variables, or arguments and can be run with just:

 ```bash